markop037/hospital_management_system/README.md

 - **JavaFX**: Used for creating the graphical user interface (GUI).
 - **JDBC (Java Database Connectivity)**: A technology for connecting the Java application with a relational database, allowing data manipulation and execution of SQL queries.
-- **MySQL**: The relational database used for storing information about patients, doctors, appointments, and medical records.
+- **MySQL**: The relational database used for storing information about patients, doctors, appointments, expenses and medical records.
 - **XAMPP**: A software package used for locally hosting the MySQL database and managing it.

 ## Program Demonstration